In this guide, I’m going to show you how to emphasize words.

 1. Using a Word as a Word

-This is probably the only time where I follow the academic way of doing it: when I use a for for a word, I use italics.
+This is probably the only time where I follow the academic way of doing it: when I use a word for a word, I use italics.

 Here, I didn’t want to put emphasis on the word growth to put more weight on it.